jianlins/RuSH/README.md

 RuSH is an efficient, reliable, and easy adaptable rule-based sentence segmentation solution.
 It is specifically designed to handle the telegraphic written text in clinical note.
-It leverages a nested hash table data structure to execute simultaneous rule processing, which reduces the impact of the rule-base growth on execution time and eliminates the effect of rule order on accuracy.
+It leverages a nested hash table to execute simultaneous rule processing, which reduces the impact of the rule-base growth on execution time and eliminates the effect of rule order on accuracy.

 If you wish to cite RuSH in a publication, please use: